websauna/websauna/docs/source/reference/glossary.rst

     Less
         Less is a :term:`CSS` pre-processor, meaning that it extends the CSS language, adding features that allow variables, mixins, functions and many other techniques that allow you to make CSS that is more maintainable, themable and extendable. `Read more <http://lesscss.org/>`__.

+    Mandrill
+        Mandrill is a reliable, scalable, and secure delivery API for transactional emails from websites and applications.
+It's ideal for sending data-driven transactional emails, including targeted e-commerce and personalized one-to-one messages. `More information <http://mandrill.com/>`__.

     mock
         Using mock allows you to replace parts of your system under test with mock objects and make assertions about how they have been used.
 In :term:`Python` this is done using `Mock library <https://pypi.python.org/pypi/mock>`__.